-- Appropriate regulation is a critical element for trade to become a driver of an inclusive green economy.
-With appropriate regulation in place, trade can facilitate the transition to a green economy by fostering the exchange of environmentally preferable goods and services, and by increasing resource efficiency and generating economic opportunities and employment. - The transition to an inclusive green economy creates enhanced trade opportunities, by opening new export markets for environmental goods and services.
-Market requirements for resource- and energy-efficient processing and production methods increase; they provide incentives for sustainability-certified production in several sectors, in order to maintain / gain market access. - Demand for sustainability-certified products in international markets is on the rise, and new markets for green goods and services are opening, with many markets for sustainability-certified products growing faster than conventional markets. - There are economic gains to be made from making trade more socially and economically sustainable.
-Growing trade in environmental goods and services, as well as the diffusion of sustainability standards and the greening of global value chains, can significantly influence world trade patterns. - Green production sectors, regardless of their contribution to national GDP, are often the ones that bestow the highest social and environmental benefits.
+- Green production sectors, regardless of their contribution to national GDP, are often the ones that bestow the highest social and environmental benefits.
 Trade in these products, if managed in a sustainable way, has the potential to lift vulnerable groups from poverty and protect the country's natural resources. - For trade and green economy to mutually benefit each other, coordination between the public and the private sector is required.
 The public sector needs to create the enabling regulatory and fiscal environment, while private actors need to recognize and seize opportunities, invest in green production methods and open new markets. - An important element for synergistic interplay of green economy and trade is the integration of national and international initiatives.
 Sustainability standards are an example of international requirements that domestic producers need to comply with.
 An enabling environment can be created through the development and the adoption of a national sustainability standard, but this standard needs to connect to the requirements of destination markets. - Furthermore, support is needed for the development of appropriate funding mechanisms to finance a shift to green trade.
 Financial institutions have an important role to play in bridging the finance gap to transform production methods and enhance sustainable trade, which often requires large initial investments. - Another element in this regard is the need for capacity-building including the development of knowledge hubs to facilitate a transition to sustainable practices and trade.

-With the work on Green Economy and Trade Opportunities, UNEP has stimulated a discussion on the potential of sustainable trade at the global, regional and national level, and provided best-practice examples for developing countries and emerging market economies to better capitalize on their comparative advantages.
+With the work on Green Economy and Trade Opportunities, UNEP has stimulated a discussion on the potential of sustainable trade at the global, regional and national levels, and provided best-practice examples for developing countries and emerging market economies to better capitalize on their comparative advantages.
 This analytical work can be complemented with related capacity-building activities under the UNEP Environment and Trade Hub.